anonymous-xh/secv/generic-tools/README.md

 - GraalVM's JIT compiler works with the default JVM as a plugin with the help of the JVM compiler interface (JVMCI), and thus requires a JDK which supports a graal-compatible version of JVMCI.
 You can find a compatible version in `jdk-tools` folder of `generic-tools`: `labsjdk-ce-11.0.13+8-jvmci-22.0-b02-linux-amd64.tar.gz`.
 Other compatible versions can be found here (for Java 8): [jvmci releases java 8](https://github.com/graalvm/graal-jvmci-8/releases), and here (for Java 11): [jvmci releases java 11](https://github.com/graalvm/labs-openjdk-11/releases).
 We use Java 11.

-- Extract the JDK in the `truffle-dev` working directory
+- Extract the JDK in the `secv` working directory
 ```
 cp generic-tools/jdk-tools/labsjdk-ce-11.0.13+8-jvmci-22.0-b02-linux-amd64.tar.gz .
 tar -xvf labsjdk-ce-11.0.13+8-jvmci-22.0-b02-linux-amd64.tar.gz